Will there be an at least 8.0 magnitude earthquake in California before 2035?

 Contract Snapshot

-The market resolves to "Yes" if an earthquake of at least 8.0 magnitude, with an epicenter in California or its territorial waters, is verified by USGS before December 31, 2035; otherwise, it resolves to "No." The market closes early if the event occurs, or by December 30, 2035, at 11:59pm EST. Trading is prohibited for individuals employed by source agencies or possessing material, non-public information on the underlying event.
+The market resolves to "Yes" if an earthquake of at least 8.0 magnitude, with an epicenter in California or its territorial waters, occurs before December 31, 2035, as verified by USGS; otherwise, it resolves to "No." The market opened on June 21, 2025, and will close early if the event occurs, or by December 30, 2035, at 11:59 PM EST if it does not, with payouts projected 30 minutes after closing.
+Insider trading is prohibited for persons with material non-public information or those employed by the Source Agencies.

 Available Contracts